KartoffelToby/better_thermostat/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report about: Create a report to let us know of any issues you encountered
+name: Bug report
+about: Create a report to let us know of any issues you encountered
+labels: new bug
+assignees: kartoffeltoby
 ---

 ### Prerequisites